damccull/freetimeprogrammer/content/blog/mining-signum-with-signum-miner/index.md

 Once you execute the command, engraver will start creating your plot files.
 This is going to take a long time if you have a lot of space to plot.
 It will block your terminal, so if you aren't using a GUI, consider running it in 'screen', 'tmux', or 'byobu'.
 These are all command line multiplexers.
 Google them to learn more about them.

+Wait until the plotting is complete, then move on to mining.

+<div class="note">Note: If your engraver dies or you need to quit it early, worry not!
+Engraver is smart enough to pick up where it left off.
+To get this behavior, however, you DO need to type the exact same command you did the first time.
+If you make a mistake in the numbers or ID, it'll start a brand new plot file.</div>

+# Get Those Scavenging Gloves On